 The sizes of the mortality and survival groups in Figure 1 do not sum to the same value as the E. Faecalis vs. E. Faecium groups (32 E. Faecalis + 44 E. Faecium = 76, while 17 mortality + 57 survival = 74).
 We suggest that this disparity be corrected if it is an error, or explained if it is not.

-We thank the reviewer for bringing this disparity to our attention.
-It was a consequence of an unintended mistake in our clinical metadata that affected our analysis.
-As explained below, this ultimately had a limited effect on the results, but it was a very important oversight to correct.
+We thank the reviewer for bringing this discrepancy to our attention.
+It was caused by an unintended error in our clinical metadata, which affected our analysis.
+Although the issue had a limited impact on the results, it was an important oversight that needed correction.

-For 2 of the 74 EcB patients, designated S49 (patient id # 78 ) and S76 (patient id # 79 ) = faecium we noticed that the mortality values were NA in our metadata, causing the discrepancy in the patient #s.
-Further manual inspection showed that other clinical metadata fields were also NA from these samples.
-This was unexpected, as clinical data for all specimens had been collected as part of our study.
-We suspected this was a result of manual manipulation of Excel files that occurred somewhere in the data cleaning process and, as such, reverted to the initial version of the clinical metadata.
-Comparing these versions of the metadata, we noticed a mistake in the Excel file holding the patient metadata for patient IDs S49 (ID 78) and S76 (ID 79).
-In both of these cases, the type of EcB bacteremia had been correctly assigned (78 = faecalis, 79 = faecium), but the remaining metadata fields had been deleted.
-As such, we added the missing clinical metadata.
-We then took this opportunity to confirm that the rest of the clinical metadata was correct and reran our analysis using this updated, complete metadata.
+For 2 of the 74 EcB patients, designated S49 (patient id # 78 ) and S76 (patient id # 79 ), we noticed that the mortality values were missing (NA) in our metadata, leading to the discrepancy in patient numbers.
+Further manual inspection revealed that other clinical metadata fields were also missing for these samples.
+This was unexpected, as clinical data for all specimens had been collected as part of the study.
+We suspected that this issue resulted from manual manipulation of Excel files during the data cleaning process and therefore reverted to the original version of the clinical metadata.

+Upon comparing the original and cleaned versions, we identified a mistake in the Excel file for patient IDs S49 (ID 78) and S76 (ID 79).
+Although the type of EcB bacteremia had been correctly assigned (78 = faecalis, 79 = faecium), the remaining metadata fields had been inadvertently deleted.
+We resored the missing clinical metadata, took the opportunity to verify the accuracy of the remaining metadata, and reran our analysis using the updated, complete dataset.
 Figures and text have been updated accordingly.

 The subsection "Human Plasma Samples" under the section "Materials and Methods" states that data was collected from 32 patients with E. faecium bacteremia and 44 patients with E. faecalis bacteremia, totaling 76 patients (line 128).
 However, the following subsection "Clinical Data Collection", states that there were 83 patients with enterococcal bacteremia (line 137).
 We suggest that this disparity be corrected if it is an error, or explained if it is not.